 If your data is available on the internet, you can also download it directly into your workspace using the Terminal.

-# Ensure you're in your workspace directory cd /floyd/code wget http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz
+# Ensure you're in your workspace directory cd /floyd/input wget http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz

 Attaching FloydHub datasets¶

 FloydHub provides an easy way to manage large datasets that you can use across projects.
 Instead of downloading your data everytime you start a workspace, you can upload your data as a FloydHub dataset.